HonkinWaffles/reddit_sales_discord/README.md

 REDDIT_USERNAME=<your-reddit-username>
 REDDIT_PASSWORD=<your-reddit-password>
 ```

+1. Edit the `exclusions.txt` file to exclude any posts you don't want pushed to Discord

 Replace the placeholders with your actual Discord bot token, Reddit client ID, client secret, user agent, username, and password.
 The REDDIT_USER_AGENT field should contain a unique name that describes your bot.